David E.B. Smith

 1998-present : Senior Counsel, Building & License Enforcement Division

 I currently supervise a group of attorneys who represent the City’s Department of Business Affairs and Consumer Protection and the Local Liquor Control Commissioner in license-related litigation.
-We prosecute disciplinary actions against liquor and non-liquor licensees for misconduct including felonies, misdemeanors, ordinance violations, and public nuisance.
+We prosecute disciplinary actions against liquor and non-liquor licensees and shared housing registrants for misconduct including felonies, misdemeanors, ordinance violations, and public nuisance, and defend license denials and denials of shared housing registration.
 We defend license disciplinary cases and license denial cases at the License Appeal Commission, and represent the City on administrative review in Circuit Court.
 We also provide advice and counsel to our client department and other City Departments such as Police and the Mayor’s Office.
 I am the front-line supervisor of all aspects of this group’s practice, which includes legal research, discovery practice, brief writing, arguing motions, and case management.

 Previously, I supervised groups of attorneys who prosecuted violations of the Chicago Zoning Ordinance, and before that, Demolition cases.
 I managed all facets of a high-volume litigation practice in Circuit Court and Administrative Hearings, including assigning cases, developing litigation strategy, reviewing and editing pleadings and motions, monitoring of settlement negotiations, supervising court appearances by staff attorneys, and conducting performance reviews.
 I provided legal advice and support to City departments including Buildings, Planning and Development, Family and Support Services, Streets and Sanitation, Fire, the Mayor’s Office, and aldermen.